 Due to the proximity of some Boards of Examiners meetings in relation to the deadline for receipt of pass lists and online registration, it is usually necessary for the Awards and Ceremonies Team to contact students BEFORE results are known.
 Receipt of any graduation email invite DOES NOT, therefore, imply successful completion of your studies and you must ensure that you meet the above criteria in order to graduate.
 If you are unsure of the date that your Examination Board is sitting, then please contact your departmental secretary, as the Awards and Ceremonies Team does not have a full list of Examination Board dates that are due to take place within the available time.

 The qualifications of Diploma, Certificate and Award are NOT awarded at a Graduation Ceremony and so certificates for these qualifications are distributed to recipients by mail by the Awards and Ceremonies team as soon as possible after they have been approved by University Senate or Steering Committee.
 Read more about Award Certificates.

-Postgraduate students will receive a letter to confirm the conferral of their award after Steering Committee approval, although this will be sent out usually 1-3 weeks after Steering Committee approval has taken place.
+Postgraduate students will receive an email to confirm the conferral of their award after Steering Committee approval, although this will be sent out usually 1-3 weeks after Steering Committee approval has taken place.

-Undergraduate pass lists from May/June Examination Boards, will be made available via tabula on an agreed finalist release date for all undergraduate students, shortly after the Examination Board has met.
+Undergraduate results from May/June Examination Boards, will be made available via tabula on an agreed finalist release date for all undergraduate students, shortly after the Examination Board has met.

-Taught postgraduate lists may be displayed in your department shortly after the Examination Board has met and your department will contact you to confirm the outcome of the Examination Board decision.
+Taught postgraduate students may be contacted shortly after the Examination Board has met by your department will contact you to confirm the outcome of the Examination Board decision.
 It would be reasonable to assume that if your department has contacted you to confirm the Examination Board decision (subject to Senate/Steering approval) which confirms the recommendation of a degree level award, and, they have sent the pass list to Student Administrative Services for approval 5 working days BEFORE the Pass List deadline, then you should be eligible to graduate (providing you have no debts outstanding to the University).